 SPOTLIGHT: CARBON LABELLING PROGRAMME WITH TREEHOUSE

-The Carbon Labelling Programme, launched as a partnership between Future Green (formerly Food Made Good HK) and Henderson Land Group early this year features some of Hong Kong’s star F&B leaders.
+The Carbon Labelling Programme, launched by Future Green (formerly Food Made Good HK) and Henderson Land, features top F&B leaders.
 Bells ring in our heads at the mention of “sustainability” and “food”.
-With its environment centred mantra of “One with Nature”, Treehouse, a leader in Hong Kong’s sustainable F&B scene is paving the way in defining true quality and plant-forward food.
-Months after the launch of carbon labels into its menus across 3 outlets in Hong Kong, I sit down with Christian Mongendre, Founder of Treehouse, to discuss the carbon labelling programme, Hong Kong’s consumer decisions, and Future Green’s role in building awareness for future generations.
+Treehouse, with its “One with Nature” mantra, leads Hong Kong’s sustainable F&B scene, defining true quality and plant-forward food.
+Months after launching carbon labels in its menus across 3 outlets, I meet Christian Mongendre, Founder of Treehouse.
+We discuss the carbon labelling programme, consumer decisions in Hong Kong, and Future Green’s role in building awareness for future generations.

 Treehouse was founded in 2019 with unique offerings specialising in high quality whole foods and highly customisable foods appealing to diets of all kinds.
 With a strong commitment for planet-friendly practices, Christian chose plant-based food for Treehouse to further showcase their dedication to planet-friendly food.
 Its menu serves unprocessed whole foods free from preservatives, refined sugars, food dyes, trans-fats and more.
 The purpose-driven agenda at Treehouse is also well communicated through their flagship stores, delivering warm wooden interiors alongside dedicated composting stations and recycling bins.
 Treehouse’s mission is clear – to encourage Hong Kong’s consumers to prioritise our physical health and planetary health.

 Serving as an educational tool for the community, Treehouse’s carbon labelled menu is a plight for community awareness on food emissions.
-Each dish (topping, on the Treehouse menu) is labelled with one of three icons, indicating low, medium or high climate impact.
-Future Green enables this initiative by using an ISO 14040-certified life cycle assessment methodology for carbon footprint calculations and Klimato, their data partner with an extensive database of average carbon footprints covering various food items.
+Each dish (topping, on the Treehouse menu) is labelled.
+It shows one of three icons, indicating low, medium or high climate impact.
+Future Green enables this initiative by using an ISO 14040-certified life cycle assessment methodology for carbon footprint calculations.
+Their data partner, Klimato, uses their extensive database of average carbon footprints covering various food items.

 Each of Treehouse’s toppings on its menu features a climate-impact label, communicating the emission intensity of different foods to customers.

 This initiative showcases Treehouse’s commitment to a sustainability practice beyond supply chain and operations.
-In addition to prioritising a transparent supply chain in sourcing ingredients for quality, sustainability and freshness, Treehouse also sets the benchmark for food composting, eco-friendly packaging for its meal boxes and waste management.
+Treehouse prioritises a transparent supply chain for quality, sustainability, and freshness in sourcing ingredients.
+In addition to this, it sets the benchmark for food composting, eco-friendly packaging, and waste management.

-Acknowledging that today’s Hong Kong consumers are deterred from paying the premium for quality, Christian is optimistic about the increased awareness through education and the environmentally minded future generation.
+Acknowledging that Hong Kong consumers are hesitant to pay a premium for quality, Christian remains optimistic.
+Specifically, he believes increased awareness through education will help, especially with the environmentally-minded future generation.
 “The new generation are raised in a world where they are being told that there are limited resources, and they get it from the get go.
-I think that consumer base, when they start voting with their dollars and choosing businesses that care versus businesses that are just operating by profit, that’s when the tipping point is going to happen.”
+Therefore, I think that consumer base, when they start voting with their dollars and choosing businesses that care versus businesses that are just operating by profit, that’s when the tipping point is going to happen.”

 “Future Green’s key role to play is to bridge the knowledge gaps within Hong Kong’s consumer base.
 Awareness campaigns, lobbying the government and seeing how more businesses can be brought together to bring larger impact”